 KIWANIS CLUB OF DEERFIELD BEACH, FLORIDA

-Robert A. “Bob” Parton Jr. of Hillsboro Beach, FL, was appointed to serve as a trustee of the Kiwanis International Foundation in October 2010.
-Since that time, he has was elected treasurer in 2012 and president-elect in October 2013.
+Robert A. “Bob” Parton Jr. of Hillsboro Beach, Florida, was appointed to serve as a trustee of the Kiwanis International Foundation in October 2010.
+Since that time, he was elected treasurer, president-elect, and currently serves as president.

 Bob joined Kiwanis in April 1980 as a member of the Kiwanis Club of Westside, West Palm Beach, Florida.
 From his first days as a Kiwanian, he has demonstrated leadership skills with a true servant’s heart.